SMS-workshop/SMS-workshop.github.io/_pages/Schedule.md

 Keynote speakers will give talks on different facets of M3 multidisciplinary research.

-In particular, M3 workshop aims at selecting two contribution focusing on:
+In particular, the M3 workshop aims at selecting two contributions focusing on:
-- methodological/technical advances in mining and analysing social media data, and
+- methodological/technical advances in mining and analyzing social media data, and
 - psychological/philosophical implications of social behavior modeling and analysis.

 Would you like to hear a talk on a specific topic?
 Do you have the perfect M3 keynote speaker in your mind?
 <a href="mailto:mind-meets-media-workshop@googlegroups.com">Contact us</a>!
-We are open your to suggestions!
+We are open to suggestions!
 {: .alert .alert-success}